 These are those who did not defile themselves with women, for they kept themselves pure.
 It is my opinion that this is not speaking of human women necessarily.
 The Bible says that marriage is honorable in all and the bed undefiled.
 It is obvious in our own day that because of the demons of lust in the spiritual atmosphere, a Christian denomination that does not permit its ministers to marry results in the clergy engaging in criminal sexual activities with children.

-No, I believe the defilement has to do with anything that defiles the believer, such as money, or education, or entertainment, or material wealth.
+No, I believe the defilement concerns anything that defiles the believer, such as money, or education, or entertainment, or material wealth.
 It can include immoral relationships with women, but I do not believe it is speaking of ordinary marriage.

 Forbidding to marry, and commanding to abstain from meats, which God hath created to be received with thanksgiving of them which believe and know the truth.
-(I Timothy 4:3)
+(I Timothy 4:3—KJV)